CyberClarity/Password-Strength-Check/README.md

 ## Files
 - `password_checker.py` — Python script to analyze password strength.
 - `report.md` — Summary of findings.
-- `screenshots/` — Folder for screenshots of the tool in action.

 ## What I Did
 - Built a custom password checker in Python.
 - Tested multiple passwords of varying complexity.